irbekrm/learning-various/docker/cheatsheet.md

 _docker system prune_ // clean up (clean dangling build cache, remove stopped images etc)

 _docker logs \<container-id\>_ // get all logs from a container

+## Docker Compose

+_docker-compose up_ // Will run the containers specified in docker-compose.yml and build if images don't exist

+_docker-compose up --build_ // Will re-build images and run containers for services specified in docker-compose.yml

+_docker-compose up -d_ // Start in the background

+_docker-compose down_ // Stop and remove containers

+_docker-compose ps_ // List running containers